A smiling baby in a yellow onesie with animal prints is standing in a white crib, looking directly at the camera.

 Circumcision is the removal of the foreskin of the penis.
 Circumcision of your newborn son is recommended by the American Academy of Pediatrics but is not medically required.
 The medical benefits are listed below.
 There are valid reasons both for and against circumcision, as outlined in the pamphlet “Circumcision: Pros and Cons,” published by the American Academy of Pediatrics.

-We perform newborn circumcisions using the Plastibell devise.
+We perform newborn circumcisions using the Plastibell device.
 We believe it is the safest way to perform newborn circumcisions.
 A plastic disc is placed over the glans (“head”) of the penis and the foreskin is removed.
 There will be a clear plastic ring around the penis which is held in place by a small string.
 The ring will fall off on its own, usually in five to seven days.
 It takes 1-2 weeks for the penis to fully heal.

 The baby will first be given a small amount of sugar solution by mouth and then a small injection of xylocaine, an anesthetic, at the base of the penis on each side.
 This nerve block will result in numbness of the entire penis.
 In most cases, the subsequent circumcision will be painless.
 The only common side effect of the anesthesia is bruising at the injection site.